-- (1) For the fiscal year ended March 31, 2012, certain items in expenses regarding stock transfer agency business and pension management business, which had been recorded as "General and administrative expenses" by Mizuho Trust & Banking until the previous fiscal year, have been included in "Net fee and commission income" as "Fee and commission expenses," and reclassification of prior year figures has been made accordingly. - (2) Includes refund of income taxes. - (3) Yen amounts are expressed in U.S. dollars at the rate of ¥82.76 = \$1.00, ¥82.41 = \$1.00, ¥94.16 = \$1.00, ¥102.98 = \$1.00 and ¥119.96 = \$1.00 for the fiscal years ended March 31, 2011, 2012, 2013, 2014 and 2015, respectively.
-These rates are the noon buying rates on the respective fiscal year-end dates in New York City for cable transfers in yen as certified for customs purposes by the Federal Reserve Bank of New York. - (4) In June 2015, we declared and paid annual dividends of ¥7.5 per share of common stock and ¥20 per share of eleventh series class XI preferred stock for the fiscal year ended March 31, 2015. - (5) On July 11, 2013, we acquired and subsequently cancelled all of the thirteenth series class XIII preferred stock.
-Accordingly, cash dividend payments related to the thirteenth series class XIII preferred stock for the fiscal year ended March 31, 2014 were not be made during the fiscal year ending March 31, 2015. - (6) Bills discounted refer to a form of financing in Japan under which promissory notes obtained by corporations through their regular business activities are purchased by banks prior to their payment dates at a discount based on prevailing interest rates. - (7) Includes negotiable certificates of deposit. - (8) Risk-adjusted capital data are calculated on a Basel II basis until the fiscal year ended March 31, 2012, and on a Basel III basis from the fiscal year ended March 31, 2013.
+- (1) We have applied "Revised Accounting Standard for Business Combinations" (ASBJ Statement No.21, September 13, 2013) and others and presentation of Net Income and others has been changed and presentation of Minority Interests has been changed to Non-controlling Interests from this fiscal year ended March 31, 2016. - (2) Includes refund of income taxes. - (3) Bills discounted refer to a form of financing in Japan under which promissory notes obtained by corporations through their regular business activities are purchased by banks prior to their payment dates at a discount based on prevailing interest rates. - (4) Includes negotiable certificates of deposit. - (5) Risk-adjusted capital data are calculated on a Basel II basis until the fiscal year ended March 31, 2012, and on a Basel III basis from the fiscal year ended March 31, 2013.
 We adopted the advanced internal ratings-based approach (the "AIRB approach") for the calculation of risk-weighted assets associated with credit risk from the fiscal year ended March 31, 2009.
 We also adopted the advanced measurement approach (the "AMA") for the calculation of operational risk from the fiscal year ended March 31, 2010.
 For more details on capital adequacy requirements set by the Bank for International Settlements ("BIS"), and the guideline implemented by the Financial Services Agency in compliance thereto, see "Item 5.
 Operating and Financial Review and Prospects-Capital Adequacy."